johneckert/Hackathon/Skill Sample/Skills.md

-To Get started with your first skill, you'll need to start with a meta file (Example `wander.json` can be found in this folder) which gives Misty a list of assets needed for the skill, and the code for your skill (example `Wander.js`)
+To Get started with your first skill, you'll need to begin with a meta file (Example `wander.json` can be found in this folder) which gives Misty a list of assets needed for the skill, and the code for your skill (example `Wander.js`) You'll then need to create a similarly name javaScript file that defines the execution logic.

+To start the execution of your skill, you just need to run

 **NOTE** You'll have to manually upload each sound and image file you'll be using in your skill using the API Explorer (Can be found at api-explorer.mistyrobotics.com or in this repo  /Useful Tools)